-The proposal is not considered to result in any unacceptable economic impacts given the proposed use as a centre based child care facility purpose of which forms a permissible use within the zone.
-The proposed use is considered form a reasonable outcome and generates economic activity with regards to construction works, direct employment in relation to operation such as staff and additional employment activity such as for cleaners, waste contractors, gardeners and the like.
+The proposal is not considered to result in any unacceptable economic impacts given the proposed use as a centre based child care facility purpose of which forms a permissible use within the R3 Medium Density Residential Zone.
+The proposed use is considered form a reasonable outcome and generates economic activity with regards to construction works, direct employment in relation to operation such as staff and additional employment activity such as for; cleaners, waste contractors, gardeners and associated services.